-For the silicon-based alloys (calcium silicon, magnesium ferrosilicon, and different grades of ferrosilicon) portion of the business in North America, there was a 8% decrease in the average selling price, mainly due to decreased sales of ferrosilicon (FeSi 75%) in 2020, as well as a 31% decrease in sales volume across other silicon-based alloys.
-During 2020, we also reduced the sales of manganese based alloys into North Americadue to a weakening steel market and reduction in profitability.
+For the silicon-based alloys (calcium silicon, magnesium ferrosilicon, and different grades of ferrosilicon) portion of the business in North America, there was a 8% decrease in the average selling price, mainly due to decreased sales of ferrosilicon (FeSi 75%) in 2020, as well as a 31% decrease in sales volume across other siliconbased alloys.
+During 2020, we also reduced the sales of manganese based alloys into North America due to a weakening steel market and reduction in profitability.

-Cost of sales decreased \$85,853 thousand, or 23.4%, from \$366,711 thousand for the year ended December 31, 2019 to \$280,858 thousand for the year ended December 31, 2020.
-The reduction in our cost of sales is due to a decline in overall sales volumes for both silicon metal and silicon-based alloys, as well slightly lower raw material costs.
+Raw Materials and energy consumption for production decreased \$85,853 thousand, or 23.4%, from \$366,711 thousand for the year ended December 31, 2019 to \$280,858 thousand for the year ended December 31, 2020.
+The reduction in our Raw Materials and energy consumption for production is due to a decline in overall sales volumes for both silicon metal and silicon-based alloys, as well slightly lower raw material costs.